 Research Efforts

 Our aim is to publicly present archival material that helps to inform the story of our founder, Johns Hopkins, and his family, including recently discovered information about their relationship to the institution of slavery.
-Faculty, students, and archivists from across the university are contributing to this effort through the Hard Histories at Hopkins Project, the History Lab, the Hopkins Retrospective program, and historians of race, racism, and medicine affiliated with the Institute of the History of Medicine at the Johns Hopkins University School of Medicine.
+Faculty, students, and archivists from across the university are contributing to this effort through the Hard Histories at Hopkins Project, the History Lab, the Hopkins Retrospective program, and historians of race, racism, and medicine affiliated with the Institute of the History of Medicine at the Johns Hopkins University School of Medicine, and Peabody Institute research.

 As our work progresses, please check back for periodic updates and highlights.